 Forensic alcohol and toxicological knowledge is acquired by several routes, by qualification, reading relevant scientific journals, attendance at courses, conferences and meetings, building up relationships with similar laboratories within the country and overseas.
 All analysts are expected to conduct self directed learning.
 The Bureau will continue to invest in training to maintain the highest forensic standards.
 (Point 4 of 5 year objectives)

 General Staff Development

-All staff are reviewed annually via a UCD performance for growth system (P4G) implemented by line managers and are encouraged to attend suitable courses, which are relevant to the work of the Bureau and for their own personal development.
+All staff are reviewed annually and are encouraged to attend suitable courses, which are relevant to the work of the Bureau and for their own personal development.
 (Point 7 of 5 year objectives)

 IT Services